Facts and Figures

 - Evidence-based medical seminar to brief doctors about the latest clinic research and treatment practices.

 - Live broadcasting of latest clinic research results through satellite to doctors in 20 cities.

 - Education campaigns on chronic and common diseases in collaboration with major media in various provinces.

 - Supported Gold Theragran Vitamin nutrition and health education campaign in 26 cities.

-- Children’s health education campaign in Shanghai to promote health awareness among children in the city by children-friendly activities.
+- Children’s health education campaign in Shanghai to promote health awareness among children in the city by engaging in child-friendly activities.